Mazda MZR engine

 MZR is the brand name of a generation of Inline-four engines engineered and built by the Mazda Motor Corporation from 2001 to the present.
 MZR stands for "MaZda Responsive".
-The MZR generation includes gasoline and diesel powered engines ranging in displacements from 1.3L to 2.5L.
+The MZR generation includes gasoline and diesel powered engines ranging in displacements from 1.3 L to 2.5 L.

 All gasoline-powered MZR engines feature an all-aluminum block construction with iron cylinder liners.
 The diesel MZR-CD engines use a cast-iron block (virtually identical to the Mazda F engine) and an aluminum cylinder head.

 Variants

 There are three specific engine families within the MZR which include: